3.11. Virtual terminal

 3) Transfer money to unknown card.

-The seller creates a special link for the recipient of funds.
-The recipient receives the link to a form in which he fills the number of the destination card number.
+The Merchant creates a special link for the recipient of funds with “Copy link” button.
+The recipient receives the link to a form in which he fills the destination card number.

 ../_images/d2c.png